Miley Cyrus: Relationships

 Cyrus has said that she dated singer-actor Nick Jonas from June 2006 to December 2007, claiming they were "in love" and began dating soon after they first met.
 Their relationship attracted considerable media attention.
 Cyrus was in a nine-month relationship with model Justin Gaston from 2008 to 2009.
-While filming The Last Song, Cyrus began an on-again, off-again relationship with her co-star Liam Hemsworth in 2009.
-During the breakups, Cyrus was romantically linked to actors Lucas Till (2009) and Josh Bowman (2011).
-Cyrus and Hemsworth were first engaged from May 2012 until September 2013.
+In 2009, while filming The Last Song, she began an on-again, off-again relationship with her co-star Liam Hemsworth.
+They were first engaged from May 2012 to September 2013.
 She has also dated actor Patrick Schwarzenegger (2014–2015) and model Stella Maxwell (2015).

-Cyrus and Hemsworth rekindled their relationship in March 2016, and became re-engaged that October.
-In November 2018, Cyrus and Hemsworth's home burned down in the Woolsey Fire in California.
-On December 23, Cyrus and Hemsworth married in a private wedding ceremony in their home in Nashville.
-She felt that her marriage "[redefined] what it looks like for someone that's a queer person like [herself] to be in a hetero relationship" though she was "still very sexually attracted to women".
-Cyrus indicated that the ceremony was "kind of out of character for [her]" because "[they have] worn rings forever [and] definitely didn't need it in any way".
-She believed the loss of their home to be the catalyst for getting married, citing that "the timing felt right" and that "no one is promised the next day, or the next, so [she tries] to be 'in the now' as much as possible".
-On August 10, 2019, Cyrus announced their separation.
-Eleven days later, Hemsworth filed for divorce, citing "irreconcilable differences".
+Cyrus and Hemsworth rekindled their relationship in March 2016, and got engaged again that October.
+In November 2018, their home burned down in the Woolsey Fire in California.
+On December 23, Cyrus and Hemsworth married in a private ceremony at their home in Nashville.
+She said her marriage redefined "what it looks like for someone that's a queer person like me to be in a hetero relationship" while "still very sexually attracted to women".
+Cyrus said the ceremony was "kind of out of character for me" because they had "worn rings forever [and] definitely didn't need it in any way".
+She believed the loss of their home to be the catalyst for the wedding, saying "the timing felt right" and that "no one is promised the next day, or the next, so I try to be 'in the now' as much as possible".
+On August 10, 2019, Cyrus announced their separation; on August 21, Hemsworth filed for divorce, citing "irreconcilable differences".
 Their divorce was finalized on January 28, 2020.

-Following the announcement of her separation from Hemsworth, she dated Kaitlynn Carter from August to September 2019.
+After announcing her separation from Hemsworth, Cyrus dated Kaitlynn Carter from August to September 2019.
 In October 2019, Cyrus began dating Australian singer Cody Simpson, a longtime friend.
 In August 2020, Cyrus announced that she and Simpson had split up.
 Her announcement coincided with the release of her single "Midnight Sky", which was inspired by her breakups with Hemsworth, Carter, and Simpson.
+In 2021, Cyrus began dating American musician Maxx Morando, who worked as a producer on her 2023 album Endless Summer Vacation.